 Students should carefully review Thesis & Dissertation Policies and Procedures found on the Graduate Studies website.

-The forms listed below should be submitted at least a month prior to the defense date either in person to Graduate Studies or as attachments by email to the Manuscript Coordinator, Mayra Estrada, at firstname.lastname@example.org.
+The forms listed below should be submitted at least 2 weeks prior to the defense date either in person to Graduate Studies or as attachments by email to the Manuscript Coordinator, Mayra Estrada, at firstname.lastname@example.org.

 - Information Cover Sheet

 - Certificate of Final Form (student signature initially)